-- 1.3.1 The Council's investments are derived from cash flow surpluses, core cash balances and other long term cash balances. - 1.3.2 Cash flow surpluses are available on a temporary basis and the amount mainly dependent on the timing of council tax and business rates collected and their payment to precept authorities and government.
+- 1.3.1 The Council's investments are derived from cash flow surpluses, core cash balances and other long term cash balances. - 1.3.2 Cash flow surpluses are available on a temporary basis and the amount is mainly dependent on the timing of council tax and business rates collected and their payment to precept authorities and government.
 Less significant cash flows relate to receipt of grants, payments to housing benefit recipients, suppliers and staff.
 Cash flow surpluses build up during the course of a financial year and are spent by financial year end.
-Thus far in 2022/23 cash flow surpluses have averaged £22.4m. - 1.3.3 The Authority also has £30m of core cash balances.
+Thus far in 2023/24 cash flow surpluses have averaged £30.2m. - 1.3.3 The Authority also has £34m of core cash balances.
 These funds are for the most part available to invest for more than one year, albeit a proportion is usually transferred to cash flow towards the end of the financial year to top-up daily cash balances.
-Core cash includes the Council's capital and revenue reserves which are being consumed over time to meet capital expenditure and 'buy time' to enable the authority to deliver its revenue savings targets. - 1.3.4 Cash flow and core cash balances also includes some £10m to meet business rate appeals of which £3m are expected to be resolved in 2022/23 and the remainder in future years. - 1.3.5 Long term investment comprises £5m in property fund investments.
+Core cash includes the Council's capital and revenue reserves which are being consumed over time to meet capital expenditure and 'buy time' to enable the authority to deliver its revenue savings targets. - 1.3.4 Cash flow and core cash balances also include sums to meet business rate appeals which are expected to be resolved in 2023/24 and future years. - 1.3.5 Long term investment comprises £5m in property fund investments.

-- 1.3.6 Medium term investment comprises £4.25m in diversified income fund investments. - 1.3.7 A full list of investments held on 30 November 2022 is provided at [Annex 1] and a copy of our lending list of 28 November 2022 is provided at [Annex 2].
+- 1.3.6 Medium term investment comprises £4.25m in diversified income fund investments. - 1.3.7 A full list of investments held on 30 November 2023 is provided at [Annex 1] and a copy of our lending list of 30 November 2023 is provided at [Annex 2].
 The table below provides a summary of funds invested and income earned at the end of November.